mgood7123/stub_bdwgc/docs/faq.md

 ### How can I get more of the finalizers to run to convince myself that the GC is working?

-Invoke GC_gcollect a couple of times just before process exit.
+Invoke MANAGED_STACK_ADDRESS_BOEHM_GC_gcollect a couple of times just before process exit.

 ### I want to ensure that all my objects are finalized and reclaimed before process exit.
 How can I do that?